Maven Meter: Altira Macau Casino & Hotel

 38 Lounge is a pretty cool rooftop bar that is often empty most of the time.

-Located on the 38th floor beside the front desk, 38 Lounge opens daily from 6:00 pm to 3:00 am.
+Located on the 38th floor beside the front desk, 38 Lounge opens from 7:00 pm to 2:00 am Tuesday to Sundays.

 THE LAST WORD